 Ethan Davis, Avalanche Specialist

 Ethan began working as a forecaster with the Sawtooth Avalanche Center in 2015.
 His interest in snow started at Anthony Lakes, a mom-and-pop ski hill in rural Eastern Oregon.
 He attended the University of Idaho, where he earned his Bachelor of Science in Geography and a minor in Mathematics.
 Following an interest in winter storms he earned his Master’s degree in Meteorology from Pennsylvania State University.
 After three years in a dark lab growing ice crystals, Ethan returned to the light as a forecaster in Alaska and Colorado before making his way home to Idaho.
-When not in the snow, you can find him and his wife Robyn brewing beer, fishing, biking or tying-in to climb at a local crag.
+When not in the snow, you can find him camping, backpacking, hunting, and climbing with his wife and two young boys.

 Chris Lundy, Avalanche Specialist

 Chris worked at Sawtooth Avalanche Center from 2004-2012, including two years as the Director.
 He left to pursue other interests in the snow and avalanche field but gravitated back to the SAC in 2018.
 Chris received an M.S. from Montana State University-Bozeman with a focus in snow and avalanche science, presenting his research at three International Snow Science Workshops.
 Over the years, his interests have shifted from pure snow science to the far more complex field of human psychology and decision-making.
 He has worked in many aspects of the avalanche industry over the past 20 years, including stints as a researcher, ski patroller, educator, ski guide, web developer, and forecaster.
 Chris lives in Stanley and enjoys mountain travel in all of its forms.

 Ben VandenBos, Avalanche Specialist